TanishqChamoli/CRUD-Upload_file/README.md

     the results in flashdata and will be displayed in h5 of both of them lorem@ipsum.com:test [INSERTED USER]
     If needed you can insert the values after importing the database

+## The flow of Task7:

+    Default landing page is the own_form page and we are getting the form with email,pass and info as the params and we are inserting the data in the table.
+In the side bar there are both the form as own_form and the table as own_table in which we are displaying the whole database entries.